 Our goal is to provide you with our best recommendations for coffee storage and enjoyment.

 Our Wholesale Manager, Matt Brown, comes with more than eight years of experience around this topic.
 He was involved in multiple storage studies commissioned by Seven Miles Coffee Roasters in Sydney, Australia between 2011 and 2019.
-The following is what he, along with resident Q grader and Director of Coffee David Wilson, did in their experiments.
+The following is what he, along with resident Q grader and former Director of Coffee David Wilson, did in their experiments.

 Experiment #1: Room Temp vs. Fridge & Freezer